nfdi4plants/nfdi4plants.knowledgebase/src/docs/SwateManual/Docs01-Installing-Swate.md

 ## Desktop Installation

-To most easily annotate data in the ARC stored on your computer, we recommend installing the Swate plugin in your Excel desktop application.
+To most easily annotate data in the ARC stored on your computer, we recommend installing the [Swate plugin in your Excel desktop application](./swate_installation_desktop.html).
 This allows you to open the relevant isa.assay.xlsx or isa.study.xlsx workbook for Swate annotation directly from your ARC.

-If you want to use Swate in your Excel desktop application, you can use the following options:

-- [Desktop Installation via installer](./swate_installation_desktop.html) :bulb: Only for **Windows** :bulb:
-- Manual Desktop Installation
-  - [Installation](./swate_installation_manual.html): Recommended for **Windows** :bulb:
-  - [Installation](./swate_installation_manual_macos.html): Recommended for **MacOS** :bulb:
-- [Organization-wide Desktop Installation](./swate_installation_organization.html) :bulb: Requires administrative access in your organization :bulb: